 - Store W-4 forms for at least four years after tax is paid or due (whichever is later).

-- Finally, if you’re an employer with more than 15 employees, keep all hiring, promotion, and termination records for at least one year, or longer if under an Equal Employment Opportunity Commission investigation.
+- Employers with more than 15 employees must keep all hiring, promotion, and termination records for at least one year, or longer if under an Equal Employment Opportunity Commission investigation.

 Which Documents are Exempt from Digital Personnel Files?